UpperCod/tfolder/README.md

 ## function mkdirpath( url:string ):Promise

-creates a directory path recursively, does not destroy existing content
+creates a directory path recursively, does not destroy existing content.

+## function removedir( url:string ):Promise

+removes all the contents of a directory recursively.

 ### Example